josephquested/templit/README.md

 If you're starting a new Templit project from scratch, consider using the **slush-templit** generator.
 It scaffolds out the basic structure of an express/templit app for you.

 ### manual setup
-It's also easy to set up a templit project yourself, a little something like this:
+It's also easy to set up a templit project yourself, these commands will get you started:

 1. `mkdir templit-app`
 1. `cd templit-app`